 Clean eating is traditionally defined as eating simple, whole foods without any artificial ingredients.
-This typically involves the elimination of most processed foods, trans fats, heavy saturated fats, added sugar and refined grains.
+This typically involves the elimination of most processed foods, trans fats, heavily saturated fats, added sugar, and refined grains.
 And some choose to take clean eating a notch further by also eliminating gluten, dairy, and soy as well.

 For those looking to clean up their diet, learning how to eat clean can be a great place to start.
 Especially when whole, nutritious foods like fruits, vegetables, whole grains, and quality proteins are emphasized, as these make up the bulk of a well-balanced diet.
 But it is also important to note that just because a food doesn’t qualify as “clean” doesn't automatically mean they are “dirty” or bad for you in any way.